shannonlouisekirk/Kirk-Portfolio/Final-Project-Part-II.md

 ### Opportunities for Improvement

 From the user feedback, I found that I had communicated the intended audience clearly.
 Even having identified the audience clearly, though, two of the three users I interviewed did not know all of the acronyms I used, nor did they know all of the directors I used as examples in my case studies.
 I will be sure to include more definitions and context in my final project.
 This will improve clarity, but it will also serve to make this project more accessible to people who are interested in the film or entertainment industry, but do not have the background to understand the project in full.

+All the respondents indicated that they would like to see not just best picture, director, and acting category nominations, but they would like to see all Oscar nominations.
+While it is useful to examine some other nominations, I do not plan to go into them in as in-depth a manner as I did for those three categories.
+To satisfy user-expressed curiosity, I will collect the data to include aggregated nominations for every film.

+One user expressed that she was confused at the transitions between the sections of case studies and themes.
+I still need to think about the best way to make these transitions.